WafflesExploit/WebDav-Tester/README.md

 ## Usage
 ```
 ./HTTPMethodChecker.py -h
-usage: HTTPMethodChecker.py [-h] [-w WORDLIST] [-m METHODS] [-o [OUTPUT]]
+usage: HTTPMethodChecker.py [-h] [-w WORDLIST] [-m [METHODS]] [-o [OUTPUT]]

--> Checks if the specified HTTP methods are allowed for each URL present in the provided wordlist.
+-> Checks if the specified HTTP methods are allowed for each URL present in the provided wordlist. -> Usage example: Finding URLs with
--> Usage example: Finding URLs with the PUT method to upload malicious files.
+the PUT method to upload malicious files.

 options:
   -h, --help            show this help message and exit
   -w WORDLIST, --wordlist WORDLIST
                         Wordlist containing the URLs to scan.
-  -m METHODS, --methods METHODS
+  -m [METHODS], --methods [METHODS]
                         Specifies the HTTP methods to search for.
-Example: 'PUT,OPTIONS,POST'
+Default: 'PUT,DELETE,COPY,MOVE,SEARCH,PROPFIND'
   -o [OUTPUT], --output [OUTPUT]
                         Outputs results to a file.
 ```